-Nothing beats the reassurance of knowing there’s money coming in each month.
-Then retirement happens and, suddenly, it’s up to you to generate income to live on.
-The good news is, stability is something you don’t need to give up.
+When you’re working it’s reassuring to know there’s money coming in each month.
+Then retirement happens and it’s up to you to generate income to live on.
+The good news is you don’t need to give up that stability.

 1. Income from your super: Account-based pensions or allocated pensions

-When you retire, one option is to roll your super over into an account-based pension that uses your super to provide you with a regular income in retirement.
-You get to choose how often you receive your income payments, and how much of your super you withdraw each year (provided it meets the minimum withdrawal requirements).
-You can also generally make lump sum withdrawals at any time.
+When you retire, one option is to roll your super over into an account-based pension to provide you with a regular income in retirement.
+You get to choose how often you receive your income payments, and how much you withdraw each year (provided it meets the minimum withdrawal requirements).
+You can generally make lump sum withdrawals at any time.

-Once you reach Age Pension age you might be eligible for Age Pension payments, and a series of other benefits.
-Eligibility for the Age Pension depends on your circumstances and the outcome of Centrelink’s assets and income test.
+Once you reach Age Pension age you might be eligible for Age Pension payments, plus other benefits.
+Eligibility for the Age Pension depends on your circumstances and Centrelink’s assets and income tests.
 You can find out more about Age Pension rates here.

 In Australia, we’re lucky to have the Age Pension to fall back on if our retirement savings run out.
-It can be common to assume that the Age Pension alone will be enough to live on.
-The reality is that even the full Age Pension entitlement isn’t enough to cover the cost of living for many retirees.
+But the Age Pension alone may not be enough.
+When we look at cost-of-living estimates in the table below, it’s clear that the full Age Pension entitlement isn’t enough to cover living costs for many retirees.